-Every dog is different—you know your dog best, but remember that when injured, a dog will instinctively try to protect himself.
-This means that your dog may reflexively bite or snarl at you, not really "meaning" to.
-It is wise to use a muzzle when treating a toenail injury, or enlisting the help of another person, preferably one the dog knows and trusts.
+Every dog is different—you know your dog best, but remember that when injured, a dog will instinctively try to protect itself.
+This means that your dog may reflexively bite or snarl at you, not really meaning to.
+It may be advisable to use a muzzle when treating a toenail injury, or enlisting the help of another person, preferably one the dog knows and trusts.

 If possible, remove any of the broken parts of the nail that may still be attached.
 This broken end often causes the dog more pain and may increase or continue the bleeding every time the torn piece is disturbed.